 Of course there were times when Jesus did have to raise His voice – but it wasn’t in His interactions with those who were needy, vulnerable, bruised and about to be snuffed out.

-Therapeutic parenting, likewise, advocates staying calm and not using raised voices.
+The therapeutic parenting method, likewise, advocates staying calm and not using raised voices.
 These can often provoke negative memories in our children, and the associated emotions of fear and isolation.

 As Christian therapeutic parents, let’s use the strategies, but also remember that God can give us divine revelation into our children’s minds, which will help us to see past the presenting behaviour.
 Don’t be afraid to pray, “Lord, let me know what’s going on inside them, so I can make wise decisions”.

 2. The Bible tells us parents that we make wrong choices too.